Hey there friends! It’s Bjork, checking in for Pinch of Yum’s monthly traffic and income report.

 Here’s a screenshot of the site load time for Pinch of Yum.
 The arrow points to the day we switched the server to a more affordable plan.

-Note: Here’s a tutorial from Google on how to add an annotations in Google Analytics.
+Note: Here’s a tutorial from Google on how to add an annotation in Google Analytics.

 You can track load time in Google Analytics by going to Behavior > Site Speed > Overview.